 The dark spot in the center is a bear!

 Morning mist, Brown Bay

 Like the Trent – Severn Waterway, many of these islands are privately owned, with one or more family cottages and a small dock.
 The difference here is that the landscape is more rugged, and a bit less wooded than the islands of the Kawartha Lakes region along the TSW.

 We dropped our anchor off Twelve Mile Bay in Wani Bay around noon on August 23rd, Rob’s Birthday. 🎂🎁 🥂🎈🎉 There were a number of other boats in the bay when we got there, and a few others came in during the afternoon and evening, but everyone was nicely spaced and quiet.
 We took another dinghy ride to explore the islands and shallow nooks and crannies, and also inflated one of the kayaks for additional exploration.

 Exploring Wani Bay in the dinghy

 Our first stop the next day was going to be the “famous” Henry’s on Frying Pan Island for fish n’ chips.
 Since it was only a 6 mile trip, and they didn’t open until noon, we had a lazy morning and stayed in the anchorage until 11:30.
-Henry’s has been around for years.
+Henry’s has been around for over 25 years.
 The only way to get there is by boat or sea plane, and there were plenty of both coming and going while we stopped for lunch.
 They acutally have “fly and eat” packages for cottagers throughout the islands, where the planes pick you up at your cottage, and fly you to and from Henry’s for your meal!
 While the food is just OK, this place is a hoot and it’s a must stop.

 Henry’s Sans Souci Restaurant is a federally registered airport for sea planes and is serviced by at least 5 commercial airlines.